 Olympus PEN-F versus Fujifilm X100F

 The Olympus PEN-F and the Fujifilm X100F are two enthusiast cameras that were announced, respectively, in January 2016 and January 2017.
 The PEN-F is a mirrorless interchangeable lens camera, while the X100F is a fixed lens compact.
-The cameras are based on a Four Thirds (PEN-F) and an APS-C sensor.
+The cameras are based on a Four Thirds (PEN-F) and an APS-C (X100F) sensor.
 The Olympus has a resolution of 20.2 megapixel, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Olympus PEN-F and the Fujifilm X100F are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents 100 percent across all the size and weight measures).